CRICOIN-CRI/CRICOIN-CRI/README.md

 Prevent fraud: By providing encrypted real-time data, reliable and up-to-date information that cannot be manipulated is achieved.
 This ensures the information has not been altered.
 Increase consumer trust: Through QR codes, companies can show all the necessary information to the consumer, providing an extra degree of trust in the product and potentially fostering loyalty.
 Add value to the product: All the points mentioned so far collectively add value to the final product.
 Blockchain technology applied to traceability can be oriented as a marketing strategy.
-Contribution to Ecology and Rural Development.

 Additional Services